YDD9/docker-python-hello-kubernetes/HA cluster with etcd run in 3 nodes/etcdConfigIn3Nodes.md

 WantedBy=multi-user.target
 EOL
 ```
-Trick for DNS if you run locally IPv4
+Trick for DNS if you run locally IPv4 but restart will erase it.
 ```
 nano /etc/resolv.conf

-$ add below
+# add below everytime after restart
 etcd0 192.168.0.50
 etcd1 192.168.0.51
 etcd2 192.168.0.52